-Found in water of all kinds esp warm water like shower heads, fountains and the like.
+Found in water of all kinds esp warm water like shower heads, fountains, hotel pools, hot tubs, and the like.
 Often outbreaks in cruise ships (combined with the Norwalk agent, they get you at both ends).

 One strain in the Netherlands, Legionella pneumophila sequence type 47, is perhaps in dirt (PubMed).

 L. longbeachae infections are increasing.
 Transmission is associated with soils, composts, and potting mixes rather than with water systems (PubMed).
-And bringing your dirty, composty hands near your face, so good hand hygiene for gardners (PubMed).
+And bringing your dirty, composty hands near your face, so good hand hygiene for gardeners (PubMed).

 May be increased in them what get TNF antagonists.
 Up to 20% may be associated with travel.

 There have been outbreaks with cooling towers and air scrubbers that can spread the organisms for up to 10 kilometers (PubMed).
 It is increased shortly after hot, humid, thundershower weather (PubMed) and is easily found in roadside puddles after a rain.
 There was an outbreak traced to an asphalt paving machine.
 Even smoking dope was a risk in one study.
 And humidifiers (PubMed).
 And industrial pressure test pumps (PubMed).
 And even car windshield washer fluid.
 If there is water, there is Legionella.

 It may be lurking in your hospitals ancient pipes.